bbauska/W3Cx-3of5/README.md

 For example, you choose some pictures, some images you want to send to a server and using this API you can visualize them directly in the page before sending them to the server.

 Finally, we will look at the geolocation API that is useful for locating the person that is using the browser.

-So you can provide a customized service that take into account the geolocation, or you can also display the position of the person in a map, we will see example that work with Google Map and with OpenStreetMap.
+You can provide a customized service that take into account the geolocation, or you can also display the position of the person in a map, we will see example that work with Google Map and with OpenStreetMap.
 Another classic use is automatic filling of the address input fields in a form.

 Instead of typing the zip code, entering the city, entering the country, you can guess that automatically and propose the form that is already filled with the address.
 I really enjoyed teaching you this HTML5 basic course and I'm looking forward to meeting you the next HTML5 part-2 course that would address more advanced topics